rafern/typedoc-plugin-external-resolver/README.md

 package has an associated `dtsPath` and `externalBaseURL` option. `dtsPath` is a path to the type definitions file of the package, which will be used to parse which symbols the package is exporting.
-If the path starts with a `~`, then the path will be relative to it's node_modules package folder. `externalBaseURL` is the URL prefix used for resolving the URLs.
+If the path starts with a `~`, then the path will be relative to its node_modules package folder. `externalBaseURL` is the URL prefix used for resolving the URLs.

 The plugin will then resolve unknown symbols to each of the supplied libraries